Argentonia

 Argentonia S.R.L. was a limited liability company to commercialize immersion (virtual reality) products in Argentina.
 It was founded in October 2007 by Leonardo Penotti and three partners while he was a student at Universidad Tecnológica Nacional in Rosario, Argentina.

 History

 Its commercial office was based in the city of Buenos Aires, where it was designated by the business registry of the Autonomous City of Buenos Aires with a new category of company in the country, virtual world development.
 It had four founding partners and more than 10 employees among its permanent staff and external consultants.

-Then-CEO, and former founder of Argentonia Leonardo Penotti with cofounders (left to right) in Buenos Aires.